CryptoKage/DegenPets/README.md

 # Welcome to Degen Pets

 Degen Pets merges engaging pet management simulation with the concepts of automated cryptocurrency trading.
-Collect unique Pet NFTs, each running distinct strategies based on real technical indicators, and compete based on their performance in a simulated market.
+Create unique Cybernetic Pet NFTs, each running distinct strategies based on real technical indicators, and compete based on their performance in a simulated market.

 This document details the vision, gameplay, tokenomics, and technology behind Degen Pets.